apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 | `service`   | The object representing the corresponding service definition in the registry. |

 The body of the submitted request may also include a `Map` of currently resolved attributes.

+The `allowedAttributes` field is an optional attribute that allows the policy to remap attributes virtually.
+If the attribute is undefined or empty, all received attributes will be considered authorized for release on an as-is basis.
+If attribute mapping rules are defined, received attributes are filtered through the mapping rules and the results would be allowed for release.

+The range of supported mapping rules and options are the same as those supported by the *Return Mapped* policy in its various forms.
+For example, the above configuration will accept a `cn` attribute from the external REST endpoint and will virtually rename that attribute into `commonName` instead.

 ### Return Mapped